U.S. flag An official website of the United States government

 Our Priorities:

-The Energy Communities IWG is providing robust support to workers and community leaders in 25 targeted energy communities.
+The Energy Communities IWG is provides robust support to workers and community leaders.
 Ongoing activities include:

 • Bringing people together.
-Senior officials and technical experts from across the federal government met with thousands of stakeholders in dozens of states and Tribal areas (in-person and virtually) during more than 50 events and workshops.
+Senior officials and technical experts from across the federal government met with thousands of stakeholders in dozens of states and Tribal areas.
 These ongoing sessions allow federal officials and policymakers to hear directly from energy communities about their unique needs and, in return, offer them tangible resources and actionable advice.

 • Creating and managing a centralized online clearinghouse for funding and support.
 For the first time ever, funding opportunities and a wide array of related technical resources from across 11 federal agencies can be accessed via a centralized, online clearinghouse.

 • Launching Rapid Response Teams (RRTs).
-The Energy Communities IWG deployed RRTs in Eastern Kentucky, Pennsylvania, Appalachian Ohio, the Four Corners region, the Illinois Coal Basin and Wyoming.
+The Energy Communities IWG deployed RRTs in Eastern Kentucky, Pennsylvania, Appalachian Ohio, the Four Corners region, the Illinois Coal Basin, Wyoming and West Virginia.
 This support includes everything from identifying relevant funding opportunities to market studies, site-specific analysis, grant logistics and more.
 Additional RRTs will be announced in the future.

 • Providing a “Navigator” service.
 This personalized service features a dedicated team of experts who are reachable directly by email to answer questions and connect energy community stakeholders with federal agency partners and other resources related to grant assistance, infrastructure and workforce development.
 Contact the Navigator service here.